 If you have traded on Coinbase and other exchanges — then the tax form provided by Coinbase is of no use (see below for exclusions)

-In this case, you would have to use third-party cryptocurrency tax software like BearTax where you can import your transactions from Coinbase and almost every other exchange, review them and calculate your capital gains or losses.
+In this case, our cryptocurrency tax software BearTax can help you import from 60+ exchanges, various wallets, and DeFi platforms, review them and calculate your capital gains or losses.

 Once the calculations are done, you can preview your gain or loss without having to pay a penny.

 What documents does BearTax provide?